 HYPOTHETICAL MODEL PERFORMANCE (GROSS): Hypothetical model performance results do not refect the investment or performance of an actual portfolio following a GIC Strategy, but simply refect actual historical performance of selected indices on a real-time basis over the specifed period of time representing the GIC's strategic and tactical allocations as of the date of this report.
-The past performance shown here is simulated performance based on benchmark indices, not investment results from an actual portfolio or actual trading.
-There can be large differences between hypothetical and actual performance results achieved by a particular asset allocation or trading strategy.
+The past performance results achieved by a particular asset allocation or trading strategy.
 Hypothetical performance results do not represent actual trading and are generally designed with the beneft of hindsight.
 Actual performance results of accounts vary due to, for example, market factors (such as liquidity) and client-specifc factors (such as investment vehicle selection, timing of contributions and withdrawals, restrictions and rebalancing schedules).
 Clients would not necessarily have obtained the performance results shown here if they had invested in accordance with any GIC Asset Allocation Model for the periods indicated.
-Despite the limitations of hypothetical performance, these hypothetical performance results allow clients and Financial Advisors to obtain a sense of the risk/return trade-of of different asset allocation constructs.
-The hypothetical performance results in this report are calculated using the returns of benchmark indices for the asset classes , and not the returns of securities, fund or other investment products.
+Despite the limitations of hypothetical performance results in this report are calculated using the returns of benchmark indices for the asset classes , and not the returns of securities, fund or other investment products.
 Models may contain allocations to Hedge Funds, Private Equity and Private Real Estate.
 The benchmark indices for these asset classes are not issued on a daily basis.
 When calculating model performance on a day for which no benchmark index data is issued, we have assumed straight line growth between the index levels issued before and after that date.

 FEES REDUCE THE PERFORMANCE OF ACTUAL ACCOUNTS: None of the fees or other expenses (e.g. commissions, mark-ups, mark-downs, fees) associated with actual trading or accounts are refected in the GIC Asset Allocation Models.
 The GIC Asset Allocation Models and any model performance included in this presentation are intended as educational materials.
 Were a client to use these models in connection with investing, any investment decisions made would be subject to transaction and other costs which, when compounded over a period of years, would decrease returns.
-Information regarding Morgan Stanley's standard advisory fees is available in the Form ADV Part 2, which is available at www.morganstanley.com/adv..
+Information regarding Morgan Stanley's standard advisory fees is available in the Form ADV Part 2, which is available at www.morganstanley.com/adv.
 The following hypothetical illustrates the compound efect fees have on investment returns: For example, if a portfolio's annual rate of return is 15% for 5 years and the account pays 50 basis points in fees per annum, the gross cumulative fve-year return would be 101.1% and the fve-year return net of fees would be 96.8%.
 Fees and/or expenses would apply to clients who invest in investments in an account based on these asset allocations, and would reduce clients' returns.
 The impact of fees and/or expenses can be material.